lechnerc77/azd-compatibility-azure-function/README.md

 ### New Feature - command and service hooks

-When reading about those hooks one song came to my mind ... if you saw Guardians of the Galaxy yoz know what I am talking about right - "Hooked on a feeling" by Blue Swede?
+When reading about these new "hooks" one song came to my mind ... if you saw Guardians of the Galaxy you know what I am talking about right - "Hooked on a feeling" by Blue Swede?

 ```shell
 Ooga-Chaka Ooga-Ooga